By Mark Nichol

 What’s Good About It?

 The stuff we just said, basically.
 You get used to the grille too.
 We actually like it.
-But beyond the subjectivity of appearances, the 4 Series is just a wonderfully well-rounded coupe.
+But beyond the subjectivity of appearances, a 4 Series lease gives you a wonderfully well-rounded coupe.
 It’s a car that, regardless of engine choice, is capable of making ordinary journeys feel extraordinary.
 The returns improve with power, of course, but a basic 420i or 420d will give you all the rear-wheel drive handling fun you could possibly want, while being a very comfortable and relaxing long-distance car during those times you need that instead.

 The interior feels bombproof, even down to slush moulded (soft touch) door pockets, and although the dashboard might look a little button-heavy in pictures, it feels every bit the modern cockpit in real life.
 Those buttons, alongside some very intuitive infotainment software, help make this a largely frustration-free environment to command, and one that’s more spacious than you might expect.
 The two rear seats accommodate a couple of six-foot adults.
 Just.